SalvatoreBarone/pyALS-RF/README.md

-# EDGINESS
+# pyALS-RF
-Evolutionary Desing-enGINe for dEcision-tree based multiple claSsifier Systems
+Approximate Logic Synthesis of Random-Forest classifiers.

 ## Installation
-pyALS has quite a lot of dependencies.
+pyALS-rf has quite a lot of dependencies.
 You need to install Yosys (and its dependencies), GHDL (and, again, its dependencies), and so forth.
+Before you get a headache, ***you can use the Docker image I have made available to you [here](https://github.com/SalvatoreBarone/pyALS-docker).***

-Before you get a headache, follow this guide step by step.
+If, on the other hand, you really feel the need to install everything by hand, follow this guide step by step.
 I'm sure it will be very helpful.
 The guide has been tested on Debian 11.

 ### Preliminaries